Application Operations¶

 app.grant(PERMISSION_READ_PHONE_STATE, mode=GrantType.GRANT_ALLOW)

-It is also equivalent to providing the full string of the permission name:
+This is equivalent to providing the full permission string directly:

 app.grant("android.permission.READ_PHONE_STATE", mode=GrantType.GRANT_ALLOW)

-The mode parameter of the grant method also supports GrantType.GRANT_DENY, meaning explicitly deny the permission.
-And GrantType.GRANT_IGNORE, whose meaning is more special: it grants the permission to the app, but the app cannot actually use this permission properly.
-For example, if the app requests the camera and is denied using this parameter, the app's camera may show a black screen.
+The mode parameter of the grant method also supports GrantType.GRANT_DENY, which explicitly denies the permission, and GrantType.GRANT_IGNORE.
+GRANT_IGNORE is special: it grants the permission to the app but the app cannot actually use it; for example, if an app requests the camera and you use this parameter, the camera preview may remain black.

-Calling this interface can revoke permissions granted to the application.
-You should also call it before the application starts.
+This API revokes a granted permission.
+You should also call it before the app starts.

 from lamda.const import *